 If a person does have neuropathy, they might get a neuropathic headache.
 This is where the inflamed nerves in the brain lead to pain signals being activated.

 High blood pressure

-With diabetes and headaches, it’s slightly less likely that the headache will have been caused by high blood pressure.
+With diabetes and headaches, there’s a slight chance that the headache will have been caused by high blood pressure.

-Nonetheless, high blood pressure is a condition worth considering for those with diabetes.
+Diabetes and high blood pressure is worth considering.
 High blood glucose has the potential to damage arteries over time, leading to hardening, and thus, higher pressure.

 This also applies to the arteries – and general blood supply – in the head.
 However, headaches from high blood pressure usually only occur when blood pressure is dangerously high, and when medical attention should be sought swiftly.